nodejs/node/doc/api/addons.md

 <!--introduced_in=v0.10.0-->
 <!-- type=misc -->

-Node.js Addons are dynamically-linked shared objects, written in C++, that can be loaded into Node.js using the [`require()`][require] function, and used just as if they were an ordinary Node.js module.
-They are used primarily to provide an interface between JavaScript running in Node.js and C/C++ libraries.
+Addons are dynamically-linked shared objects written in C++.
+The [`require()`][require] function can load Addons as ordinary Node.js modules.
+Addons provide an interface between JavaScript and C/C++ libraries.

 There are three options for implementing Addons: N-API, nan, or direct use of internal V8, libuv and Node.js libraries.
 Unless you need direct